jedi661/UoFiddler/README.md

 - AnimationEdit KeyDown functions have been added to enable importing with Ctrl+V and copying with Ctrl+X.
 - AnimationEdit has been given a function to highlight the selected frames.
 - AnimationEdit has received a 90-degree rotation of the graphic to the left.
+- Added calculator for Binary, Decimal, and Hexadecimal.

 Version : 4.11.16
 - Design and graphics adjusted for the methods.